quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.11.5 - July 2, 2018 =
+* Fix: use table preffix to show the review notice
+* New: improve tax id validation
+* New: use singleton pattern for WooCommerce_Quaderno

 = 1.11.4 - June 11, 2018 =
 * New: Support WooCommerce 3.4.2